Real People Stories – Samantha

 Often, after the procedure, I notice a bruise the next morning.
 It doesn’t bother me, but I sometimes wonder why this rarely happened before.
 Could it be related to the large piece of cotton wool that is difficult to keep in place and press firmly against the wound?
 I’ve heard that a bruise may form if you don’t apply firm pressure to the injection site for the first few minutes.
 While I can’t confirm this with complete certainty, it is something I’ve observed.
 If you have any insights or information about this, please share in the comments.

-The Anemia results will be ready in 2-3 days, and you can make an appointment with a GP.
+The Anaemia results will be ready in 2-3 days, and you can make an appointment with a GP.

 Pros: